BrendanKechtban/FeatureFlux/README.md

 ## Contributing

 Contributions welcome!
-Please open an issue or submit a pull request
+Please open an issue or submit a pull request.